flow-typed/flow-typed/CONTRIBUTING.md

 If the object has known set of properties, always define them as exact:
 - Instead of `{ +value: string }` prefer `{| +value: string |}`

+### Partial/definitions definitions

+We welcome contributions of partial, incomplete or work-in-progress definitions!
+When submitting a partial definition, please stub out the missing parts with `any`.
+If the definition was generated from `create-stub`, those parts should already be stubbed.

+### A note on flowgen

+[flowgen](https://github.com/joarwilk/flowgen) is a CLI tool that generates flowtype definitions from TypeScript types.
+While it supports most of the TypeScript syntax, in some cases manual changes may be needed before use.
+You can check out supported syntax constructs in thier section on the [state of the converter](https://github.com/joarwilk/flowgen#the-state-of-the-converter).

 ## Writing tests